 - Refer to the recipe card below for detailed instructions and tips.

 So, I have a little confession.
-There are only three chicken leg quarters in these step-by-step photos, but the recipe makes four.
-I simply didn’t get enough chicken to do the photo reshoot.
+These step-by-step photos show only three chicken leg quarters, but the recipe makes four.
+I simply didnβt get enough chicken to do the photo reshoot.
 My bad!!

 Anyway, these chicken quarters go well with this Orzo Roni or this Quick and Easy Thyme Baby Potatoes.
-Baked potato or mashed potato, even couscous would also be great!
-Or serve with buttered and salted pasta for a really easy but tasty side.
+Baked potatoes, mashed potatoes, or even couscous would also be great!
+You can also serve them with buttered and salted pasta for a really easy but tasty side.

-This dish can easily be a weeknight dinner the entire family would enjoy.
-One thing is for sure, you can’t beat chicken legs and thighs for affordability and being budget-friendly.
+This dish is easy to make for a weeknight dinner the entire family would enjoy.
+One thing is for sure: you canβt beat chicken legs and thighs for affordability and budget-friendliness.

 Recommended supplies: